The Nearness of You

 The biggest selling 1938 version was recorded by the Glenn Miller orchestra, with a vocal by Ray Eberle (Bluebird catalog number 10745).
 This recording first reached the Billboard magazine Best Seller chart on July 20, 1940 [No explanation given for the time discrepancy except that "it was Billboard's first chart."] and lasted 8 weeks on the chart, peaking at #5.
 Other popular contemporary versions were recorded by Kay Kyser’s orchestra (vocal: Harry Babbitt, by Dinah Shore with Paul Weston’s orchestra, and by Eddy Howard with Lou Adrian’s Orchestra.

-Second Hand Songs attributes the first recording to Gladys Swarthout, dated 19 March 1938.
-This is the release date of the film Romance in the Dark.
-Many accounts say that the song was featured in that film.
-Jazzstandards indicates that this is an error brought about by confusing two similar sounding film titles.
+Many accounts say that the song was featured in the 1938 film Romance In the Dark.
+JazzStandards.com indicates that this is an error brought about by confusing two similar sounding film titles.
 According to Richard Sudhalter’s Hoagy Carmichael biography Stardust Melody: The Life and Music of Hoagy Carmichael, Carmichael wrote the song for a feature called Romance in the Rough which was never produced.
 It was never scheduled for inclusion in Romance in the Dark.

 .